 The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+In particular it includes:

-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - Regular reviews by the Resources committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - · Identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - Regular reviews by the Resources committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties; - · Identification and management of risks. - Started the introduction of new control software(s) to improve visibility and oversight of Key Data.

-The board of trustees has considered the need for a specific internal audit function and has appointed: Moore East Midlands, Rutland House, Minerva Business Park, Lynch Wood, Peterborough, PE2 6PZ
+The board of trustees has considered the need for a specific internal audit function and has decided: